 The principles described here will have the highest influence on your weight training.
 Regardless of any advice you might get from people experienced in training, these principles are unalterable.
 Some of that advice may be good.
-But if you ask ten experienced people in weight lifting about a specific thing, it’s very likely that you’ll get different even opposing answers.
+But if you ask ten experienced people in weightlifting about a specific thing, you’ll likely get different even opposing answers.

-Whether you train bodybuilding, street workout, calisthenics, body-weight training…, and regardless of sex, if you have the goal of building a stronger, aesthetic body, these are the principles of how it’s done.
+Whether you train in bodybuilding, street workout, calisthenics, body-weight training…, and regardless of sex, if you aim to build a stronger, aesthetic body, these are the principles of how it’s done.